drocheam/optrace/docs/source/examples.rst

 **File**: `examples/image_render.py <https://github.com/drocheam/optrace/blob/main/examples/image_render.py>`_

-A simple imaging system consisting of a single lens.
+This example script presents a simple imaging system consisting of a single lens.
-Spherical aberration and distortion are apparent.
+Large amounts of spherical aberration and distortion are apparent.
-By using the aperture stop the aberrations can be limited, approximating the paraxial case for a very small diameter.
+The aberrations can be limited by using the aperture stop, approximating the paraxial case for a very small diameter.
-The size of the stop and the test image are parameterizable through the "Custom" GUI tab.
+The size of the stop and the test image are parameterizable through the *"Custom"* GUI tab.

 .. figure:: images/example_image_render_1.png
    :width: 720